MrGiovanni/SyntheticTumors/README.md

 - [x] Upload the paper to arxiv
 - [ ] Make a video about Visual Turing Test (will appear in YouTube)
+- [ ] Make an online app for Visual Turing Test
 - [ ] Apply for a US patent

 ## Citation